m-r-davari/flutter_3d_controller/README.md

 # Flutter 3D Controller

-A Flutter package for rendering interactive 3D models in different formats(glb, gltf, fbx, obj), with ability to control animations, textures and camera.
+The most complete Flutter package for rendering interactive 3D models in different formats(glb, gltf, fbx, obj), with ability to control animations, textures and camera.

+# Why Flutter 3D Controller?
+The Flutter 3D Controller package is the most comprehensive solution for rendering various 3D model formats, offering extensive functionality to give users optimal control over 3D models.

+It leads in implementing new features, while some other packages have just copied Flutter 3D Controller's features and code without proper credit or adherence to licensing.

+Notably, when testing other available packages, users may experience gesture malfunctions on iOS and certain Android devices.
+However, Flutter 3D Controller is the first and only package to resolve this issue with its gesture interceptor feature, introduced in version 2.0.0, released on October 2, 2024.

 ## Features

-- Mobile and Web stable version (support glb & gltf format)
+- Mobile and Web stable version (support glb, gltf and obj format)
 - Load 3D model from assets
 - Load 3D model from URL
+- Gesture interceptor (Prevents gesture recognizers from malfunctioning)
+- Model loading states callbacks, onProgress, onLoad and onError
 - Play animation
 - Switch between animations
 - Pause animation
 - Reset animation
+- Stop animation
 - Get available animations list
 - Switch between textures
 - Get available textures list